berkaynizam/ai-cam.github.io/_people/staci-weiss.md

 ---
-layout: person
-title: Dr
-given: Staci
-family: Weiss
-name: Staci Weiss
+title: Staci Weiss
+photo: /assets/images/uploads/staci-weiss-1-.jpeg
+job_title: Research Associate
 department: Department of Psychology
-job_title: Research Associate
 biography: >-
   As a postdoctoral research associate in the PIPkin (Perinatal Imaging Project: in partnership with families) longitudinal study of variability within and